RoyceLeonD/scansca/docs/system_architecture.md

 ### 1. MCP Client

-- **Purpose**: External LLM clients that communicate with Antska using the MCP protocol
+- **Purpose**: External LLM clients that communicate with Scansca using the MCP protocol
 - **Responsibilities**:
   - Making query requests in natural language
   - Processing structured responses from the MCP server